How to Make Chocolate Cherry Dump Cake in a Crockpot

 How do I serve Crockpot Chocolate Cherry Dump Cake?

-We recommend serving it with ice cream, but you could also do something fun like adding sprinkles and whipped cream to turn it into a gooey and delicious ice cream sundae recipe.
-Nothing is better than a chocolate cherry lava cake recipe with delicious ice cream on top!
+We recommend serving it with a scoop of vanilla ice cream, but you could also do something fun like adding chopped pecans and whipped cream to turn it into an indulgent sundae.
+Nothing is better than a chocolate cherry dump cake recipe with delicious ice cream on top!

 Can I use fresh cherries?

-You could absolutely try this recipe out with fresh cherries, but I would look into how to make homemade cherry pie filling first and then use that recipe for the base of this chocolate cherry dump cake.
+You could absolutely try this recipe out with fresh cherries, but I would look into making homemade cherry pie filling first, and then use that recipe for the base of this chocolate cherry dump cake.

 What can I do with lots of cherries?